hashnfv/hashnfv-multisite/docs/requirements/multisite-identity-service-management.rst

 -  KeyStone service(Distributed) with Fernet token + Async replication (
    star-mode).

-    one master KeyStone cluster with Fernet token in two sites (for site level high availability purpose), other sites will be installed with at least 2 slave nodes where the node is configured with DB async replication from the master cluster members, and one slave’s mater node in site1, another slave’s master node in site 2.
+    one master KeyStone cluster with Fernet token in one or two sites (two sites if site level high availability is required), other sites will be installed with at least 2 slave nodes where the node is configured with DB async replication from the master cluster member.
+The async. replication data source is better to be from different member of the master cluster, if there are two sites for the KeyStone cluster, it'll be better that source members for async. replication are located in different site.

-    Only the master cluster nodes are allowed to write,  other slave nodes waiting for replication from the master cluster ( very little delay) member.
+    Only the master cluster nodes are allowed to write,  other slave nodes waiting for ( very little delay) replication from the master cluster member.
 But  the chanllenge of key distribution and rotation for Fernet token should be settled, you can refer to these two blogs: http://lbragstad.com/?p=133, http://lbragstad.com/?p=156